 If you are addicted, the Department of Children and Families wants to help.
 The goal of Florida’s family courts and the government is to keep both parents involved in their children’s lives if possible, and there are a number of new programs designed to specifically deal with the struggles of overcoming opioid addiction.

 What Are Your Options?

-At The Law Office of Gustavo E. Frances, we know how hard dealing with divorce and opioid addiction can be.
+At The Law Office Of Gustavo E. Frances, P.A., we know how hard dealing with divorce and opioid addiction can be.
 Let us help you through the process.
 You can contact us by clicking here or calling 954-533-2756 for a free consultation.